 A rotator cuff injury may be tendinitis, bursitis, or a tear of the muscles and tendons that support the shoulder.
 Changes and swelling in tissue can also increase pressure in the joint.
 Raising the arm to shoulder height can pinch tendons and other tissue.
 It can cause pain called impingement.

 A rotator cuff injury can take 2 to 6 months or longer to fully heal.

 The problem is treated based on the level of injury.
 Options are:

 Initial care may be:

-Rest to help the shoulder heal; an arm sling may be advised to help rest the shoulder area
+Rest to help the shoulder heal.
+An arm sling to keep the shoulder in place as it heals for severe pain.

 EBSCO Information Services is fully accredited by URAC.
 URAC is an independent, nonprofit health care accrediting organization dedicated to promoting health care quality through accreditation, certification and commendation.

 This content is reviewed regularly and is updated when new and relevant evidence is made available.
 This information is neither intended nor implied to be a substitute for professional medical advice.
 Always seek the advice of your physician or other qualified health provider prior to starting any new treatment or with questions regarding a medical condition.